John Altobelli: Death

 Altobelli died on January 26, 2020, when the helicopter he was traveling in crashed in Calabasas, California.
-All nine passengers on board were killed, including Altobelli's wife Keri, the Altobellis' 14-year-old daughter Alyssa, former professional basketball player Kobe Bryant, Bryant's 13-year-old daughter Gianna, Sarah Chester, Chester's 13-year-old daughter Payton, Mamba Sports Academy assistant coach Christina Mauser, and helicopter pilot Ara Zobayan.
+All nine passengers on board were killed, including Altobelli's wife Keri, the Altobellis' 14-year-old daughter Alyssa, former professional basketball player Kobe Bryant, Bryant's 13-year-old daughter Gianna, Sarah Chester, her 13-year-old daughter Payton, Mamba Sports Academy assistant coach Christina Mauser, and helicopter pilot Ara Zobayan.
 Alyssa Altobelli, Gianna Bryant, and Payton Chester were teammates on the Mamba Sports Academy basketball team.
-The group were traveling to Mamba Sports Academy in Thousand Oaks for a basketball tournament when the helicopter crashed.
+The group was traveling to Mamba Sports Academy in Thousand Oaks for a basketball tournament when the helicopter crashed.

 Altobelli and Kobe Bryant became friends through their daughters and had previously traveled to practices and games together.
 Altobelli invited Bryant to speak to his baseball team in 2018.
 Orange Coast College associate baseball coach Nate Johnson said of Altobelli, "He kind of gets overshadowed by Kobe a little bit, but he was his own Kobe of the junior college baseball world".

 Like all of the other passengers, Altobelli's cause of death was blunt trauma.